Call numbers explained

 Library of Congress Classification

-The UGA Libraries' Shelving Units use the Library of Congress (LC) classification system, which organizes materials by subject.
+The UGA Libraries use the Library of Congress (LC) classification system, which organizes materials by subject.
 Library holdings are shelved by call number.
 Each call number is unique; call numbers serve as subject identifiers and as addresses for locations in the collections.
 Call numbers generally incorporate the subject classification, a code for the author, and year of publication.

 Here's an example of how the call number might appear on the spine of a book and how it identifies the subject matter:

 DNA Repair and Mutagenesis by Friedberg et al.

 .F753 .F753 = Indicates a specific work by author(s)

 19951995 = Year of Publication

 Location codes are used to indicate the address or location of the item in relation to the rest of the collections.
 Some books have a location code at the beginning of the call number indicating a specific collection to which they belong.
 For example: